 A collection of links to Scottish-related websites including News & Events, Organizations, Highland Games, Reference, Mercantile, Music & Dance, Eclectic, Books & Authors and Travel.

 But wait!
-Before you read our usual links, (as a popular British TV show used to say) here's something completely different ...
+Before you continue reading our usual links, (as a popular British TV show used to say) here's something completely different ...

 George Washington's Wallies

 We received this article from two students, Brooke and Natalie, who are learning about the Revolutionary War and George Washington!
 It is about

 some of the myths surrounding George Washington's wooden teeth and it's very interesting:

 OK, so George Washington's ancestors were English, not Scottish, and his wallies (Scottish for "dentures") were American, but it's still a great